Levi ibn Habib

 Under King Manuel of Portugal, and when about seventeen, he was compelled to submit to baptism, but at the first opportunity fled to Salonica, where he could follow the dictates of his conscience in safety.
 In 1523 he went to Jerusalem, but in a short time returned to Salonica.
 In 1525 he settled permanently in Jerusalem, where his learning won him the position of chief rabbi.
 There he met Jacob Berab, with whom he often came into conflict on questions of rabbinical law.
-A serious quarrel broke out between these two rabbis when Berab, becoming chief rabbi of Safed, reintroduced the ancient practice of the ordination of rabbis.
+A serious quarrel broke out between these two rabbis when Berab, becoming chief rabbi of Safed, reintroduced the ancient practice of the semikhah (rabbinical ordination).
 They carried on a bitter and envenomed controversy for some time, in the course of which Berab referred to Ibn Habib's adoption of Christianity.
-The latter frankly admitted the fact, but pointed out that at the time he was a mere youth, that his involuntary profession of Christianity lasted hardly a year, and that he took the first opportunity to escape and rejoin the religion of his fathers.
+The latter frankly admitted the fact, but pointed out that at the time he was a mere youth, that his involuntary profession of Christianity lasted hardly a year, and that he took the first opportunity to escape and rejoin the religion of his father.
 This controversy was chiefly responsible for the fact that the practice of ordination ceased again soon after Berab's death.